dessalines/essays/buddhism/buddhist_questions.md

 Bullies inflict much suffering on the world, and no amount of compassion will entice them to give up their power, or reduce the suffering they inflict on their subjects. (link pacifism article).

+sri lanka is the only buddhist country which seems to have accepted anti-imperialist politics, with buddhist groups working with communists striving to free themselves from imperialism.

+Why don't buddhist leaders speak out against things like US imperialism?
+The wars on korea, vietnam, war on iraq, war on palestine, have not evinced any public condemnation from the majority of buddhist organizations or leaders.
+What could be more immoral, than staying neutral, during some of the most horrific acts of the last hundred years?

+Pragmatism in order to not "rock the boat" is an insufficient answer to atrocities, especially for orgs grounding themselves on moral conduct.
+It is extremely immoral to not oppose these things, especially as communists and anti-imperialists show themselves willing to do so by risking their lives.

 ## Buddhism and inequality